 Eventually, the Queen saw through his messages and flung his letter aside shouting “He’s just giving me more of his blarney!”
 And so the magical power of the Blarney Stone began.

 If you make a pilgrimage to Kiss the Blarney Stone, you will be granted the gift of eloquence (Gift of the Gab) and will be able to talk your way out of everything, just like The Lord of Blarney, Cormac Teige McCarthy.

 Dave and I both kissed the stone, so something tells me, we’re going to have a hard time concluding who wins our following argument!

 Contrary to popular belief, locals do not pee on the Blarney Stone.
 When we said we were going to Kiss the Blarney Stone, everyone told us they’d never do it because locals pee on it.
 We wanted to get to the bottom of this controversy so we had to see for ourselves.

-I had just finished saying to Dave that we could spend all day on the castle grounds, when I heard a group of young american guys saying the same thing.
-It’s an attraction for all ages to visit the Blarney Castle.
+I had just finished saying to Dave that we could spend all day on the castle grounds when I heard a group of young American guys saying the same thing.
+Blarney Castle is an attraction for all ages.
 Millions may flock to Kiss the Blarney Stone, but it’s the Blarney Castle gardens and grounds that make it special.